UniversityOfSaintThomas/StThomas_ReadMeFirst/pages_readme.md

     - or (b) you made your repo visibility Private or Internal.
 Set your repo's visibility to Public to fix this.
 (This is done in Settings >> General >> Danger Zone.)
 8. You can now visit your website by clicking the Visit Site button.
 Please do so!
 Make sure it all works correctly!
 9. Since this is now a git repository, you can edit your website at any time by editing the web pages directly in GitHub, or by cloning the repository to any computer and revising it there.
+10. You can visit the website created by this demo at [https://universityofsaintthomas.github.io/demopages/](https://universityofsaintthomas.github.io/demopages/), and its repository at [https://github.com/UniversityOfSaintThomas/demopages](https://github.com/UniversityOfSaintThomas/demopages).

 # Limitations
 - GitHub Pages will not run any scripting languages, such as PHP or ASP.
 It also will not play well with a backing database.
 If you need those things, you probably need a beefier site than Pages can provide, and will need to consult ITS.